The working model car engine that I built as a kid, at eight

 After assembling the big V8 motor I was hooked on all things automotive.
-Now at the ripe old age of 48 I am a Certified Master Technician that still assembles engines.
-When my Father bought me these plastic automotive model engines I am sure he had no idea how it would impact my life in such a major way.
-Back then this 1:4 scale model was built by the Revell Company.
+Now at the ripe old age of 50 I am a Certified Master Technician that still assembles engines.
+When my Father bought me this plastic model engine, I'm sure he had no idea how it would impact my life in such a major way.

 like many things it's built in China.
 This means it ships with metric screws and nuts that don't fit very well into the holes drilled for American standard hardware that came with the model years ago.